littleosbook/littleosbook/paging.md

 The translation of linear addresses to physical addresses is described in the figure below.

-It is also possible to use 4MB pages.
-A PDE then points directly to a 4MB page frame, which needs to be aligned on a 4MB address boundary.
+It is also possible to use 4 MB pages.
+A PDE then points directly to a 4 MB page frame, which needs to be aligned on a 4 MB address boundary.
 The address translation is almost the same as in the figure, with just the page table step removed.
-It is possible to mix 4MB and 4KB pages.
+It is possible to mix 4 MB and 4 KB pages.

 ![Translating virtual addresses (linear addresses) to physical addresses.
 ](images/intel_4_2_linear_address_translation.png)

 The 20 bits pointing to the current PDT is stored in the `cr3` register.
-The lower 12 bits of `cr3` are used configuration.
+The lower 12 bits of `cr3` are used for configuration.

 For more details on the paging structures, see chapter 4 in the Intel manual [@intel3a].
 The most interesting bits are U/S, which determine what privilege